The Color Purple: Critical reception

-The Color Purple won the Pulitzer Prize for Fiction in 1983, making Walker the first black woman to win the prize.
+The Color Purple won the Pulitzer Prize for Fiction in 1983, making Walker the first black woman to win for fiction; in 1950 Gwendolyn Brooks had won the Pulitzer Prize for poetry.
 Walker also won the National Book Award for Fiction in 1983.
 Mel Watkins of the New York Times Book Review wrote that it is a "striking and consummately well-written novel", praising its powerful emotional impact and epistolary structure.
 It was also named a PBS Great American Read Top 100 Pick.